Awesome

 // Step 2.
 We begin with creating a Configuration

-// This contains the username and password for authentication.
+// This contains the username and password for authentication, as well as a user agent.

 HttpBasicAuth authHeader = (HttpBasicAuth) defaultClient.getAuthentication("authHeader");